What Membership Means

 Do you value what Bright Way Zen offers?

 Click here to make a one-time donation, or consider supporting us through membership:

 - By signing up as a member, you officially join our community, or Sangha.
 You say, “Here I am!
 I value Bright Way Zen and want it to continuing offering opportunities to practice and study Zen and build community.”

 - Members pledge a regular a monthly, quarterly or annual donation that allows us to budget and plan.
-One-time donations are wonderful, but it’s difficult to depend on them to pay for covering bills and a salary for Domyo.
+One-time donations are wonderful, but it’s difficult to depend on them to pay for paying rent, covering bills, and supporting our teachers.

 - Your commitment is a tangible source of energy for the Sangha.

 - Members are eligible to vote for the directors on our Board, and if they take Jukai they can also serve on the Board.